Meta descriptions should be between 150-160 characters and up to 920 pixels in size.

-Google announced back in 2009 that meta descriptions do not impact search engine rankings and are therefore not considered an SEO ranking factor.
+Google announced more than a decade ago that meta descriptions do not impact search engine rankings and are therefore not considered an SEO ranking factor.
 And while meta descriptions do not have a direct impact on the way a website will rank, the contents of these descriptions can greatly influence user the click-through rate.

 So, why does that matter for SEO?